badlydrawnrob/elm-playground/elm-in-action/README.md

 > 7. Mixed learning techniques (learning styles, formats)
 > 8. Interleave where possible (similar ideas in lisp/elm)

+- To what level do I want to learn programming?
+- How much do I care?

 Learning and teaching with programming takes quite a bit of breaking things down and moving up in small steps, so that the student understands what options they have, and how to write things more succinctly.
+Looking back at some of the [Racket lang challenges]() I've really forgotten quite a bit, and the functional examples seem a little long-winded.

 - [ ] Which texts or online learning get it right?
 - [ ] How could you break down that learning for better Anki cards?